antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 !!! tip "Current Status: Python integration"
     At the moment of writing, SPy cannot import Python libraries yet.
-The plan is to support this use case by embedding `libpython.so` (only if and when needed!) but to do that we need a way to call C from SPy, which we haven't yet.
+The plan is to support this use case by embedding `libpython.so` (only if and when needed!) but to do that we need a way to call C from SPy, which we haven't yet implemented.

     The other direction is partially supported: the SPy compiler can generate CFFI-based extensions which can be imported by CPython.
 This is useful for experimentation and